 APPENDIX 2: EXAMPLE ANNUAL REPORT FORM FOR THE M.S.
 DEGREE (page 1)

-INSTRUCTIONS: Download this form from http://geology.indiana.edu/education/grad\handbook html It should be completed and sent to Toni Arcuri no later than April 15th.
+INSTRUCTIONS: Download this form from http://geology.indiana.edu/education/handbook html It should be completed and sent to the Graduate Services Coordinator no later than March 15th.